iSAQB Glossary of Software Architecture Terminology

 Gernot Starke

-Dr. Gernot Starke (innoQ Fellow) is co-founder and longstanding user of the (open source) arc42 documentation template.
+Dr. Gernot Starke (INNOQ Fellow) is co-founder and avid user of the (open source) arc42 documentation template.
 For more than 20 years he works as software architect, coach and consultant, conquering the challenges of creating effective software architectures for clients from various industries.

 In 2008 Gernot co-founded the International Software Architecture Qualification Board (iSAQB e.V.) and since then supports it as an active member.

-Gernot has authored several (German) books on software architecture and related topics.
+Gernot has authored several (German) books on software architecture and related topics and initiated this glossary.

-He lives in Cologne with his wife (Cheffe Uli) and his two (nearly grown-up) kids, two cats and a few Macs.
+He lives in Cologne with his wife (Cheffe Uli).

 Ulrich Becker